konradmalik/neovim-flake/readme.md

 ## Experimentation

-One of the cons of using neovim in nix is - no "dirty" modifications to neovim to try something out quickly.
+One of the cons of using Neovim in nix is - no "dirty" modifications to Neovim to try something out quickly.
 Experimentation becomes harder.
 You always need to rebuild it, but `nix build` and then `./result/bin/nvim` is quick and easy enough for it to not be a deal-breaker.

 Alternatively, one can just copy the whole config to a new $NVIM_APPNAME, modify whatever, and then "port" those changes back to nix once experimentation is finished.